Character varieties of a transitioning Coxeter 4-orbifold: Right-angled cusp groups in hyperbolic and AdS geometry

 Proposition \ref{prop rect group ads} follows from the more general Proposition \ref{prop rect group ads collapsed} below, which also includes the collapsed case.
 We will consider only the degeneration of cusp groups to a collapsed cusp group when the two planes which coincide are spacelike, as in the following definition:

-\begin{defi}[Collapsed cusp group for $\AdS^3$] The image of a representation of $\Gamma_{\mathrm{rect}}$ into $\Isom(\AdS^3)$ is called a \emph{collapsed cusp group} if the four generators are sent to reflections along three distinct planes, two timelike and one spacelike, sharing the same point at infinity. \end{defi}
+\begin{defi}[Collapsed cusp group for $\AdS^3$] The image of a representation of $\Gamma_{\mathrm{rect}}$ into $\Isom(\AdS^3)$ is called a \emph{collapsed cusp group} if the four generators are sent to reflections along three distinct planes, two timelike and one spacelike, {asymptotic to a common} point at infinity. \end{defi}